View Patricia Zerba's Obituary on CommunityNewspaperGroup.com and share memories

-Mrs. Zerba is survived by a daughter; a son; and two sisters: Petty Fry of Ames and Dixie (John) Eschen of Independence.

-In addition to her husband, she was preceded in death by her parents; four sisters; and five brothers.

-Funeral Services will be held at 1:30 p.m. on Monday, March 4, at the White Funeral Home in Independence.
-Burial will be in Mt.
-Hope Cemetery in Independence.
-Friends may call for visitation from 1 until 4 p.m. on Sunday, March 3, at the funeral home.
+Funeral services: 1:30 p.m.
+Monday, March 4, White Funeral Home in Independence.
+Burial: Mt.
+Hope Cemetery.
+Visitation: 1 - 4 p.m.
+Sundayat the funeral home.
+On line condolences may be left at www.White-MtHope.com.

 White Funeral Home